 Histopathological Analysis

 Liver sections were fixed in 10 % formalin for 6-12 hours.
-They were processed and examines for histological changes at the college of health sciences Pathology Facility.
+They were processed and examined for histological changes at the college of Health Sciences Pathology Facility.
 Samples of the liver tissue were cut, about 3mm by 3mm in size, with a sharp knife.
 Each tissue was then fixed with 10% formalin for about 6-12 hours and subsequently dehydrated by passing the tissue slowly through ascending grades of absolute alcohol (50%, 70%, 90% and 95%) and lastly in the absolute alcohol (100%), for a period of 1-2 hours in each grade of alcohol.
 The tissue is cleared using xylene for about 1-2 hours twice.
 It is then placed in the molten paraffin wax at a constant temperature of 56 – 60oc in an oven or paraffin bath (changing it twice keeping for about 2 hours each time) for infiltration.
 The tissue is embedded by placing it in special L-shaped metal blocks filled with molten paraffin wax and after solidification, the L-metal blocks are removed and the paraffin block with the tissue inside now ready for sectioning.

 For microscopic study, extremely thin (5-15 um) sections of the tissues were cut using a microtome.
 The tissues were then stained using haematoxylin-eosin, and the stained tissue on the slide is then mounted in Canada balsam under a coverslip and ready for examination.
 The microscopic examination was carried out on the livers of both the control and treated groups.